Can the Sixers still acquire P.J. Tucker now that De’Anthony Melton is in town?

 #NBA source: The #Sixers "aren't trading to trim salary to use on non-taxpayer MLE," which means potential free agent forward P.J.
 Tucker almost surely won't become a 76er.— Tom Moore (@TomMoorePhilly) June 24, 2022

-Fischer recently added that Philadelphia values Thybulle as the two time All-Defensive Second team member that he is.
-And Kyle Neubeck of PhillyVoice has also noted the team still values, despite struggling in the playoffs.
+Fischer noted that Philadelphia values Thybulle as the two time All-Defensive Second team member that he is.
+And Kyle Neubeck of PhillyVoice has also noted the team still values Matisse, despite his playoff struggles.

+One can tie their mind into a knot by trying to figure out if the team would be better off with Tucker, and maybe several vet min. salaries, while dealing with a dreaded hard cap vs. scenarios retaining Thybulle, Korkmaz, one vet min. salary, a $6M MLE, and perhaps a bit of non hard-capped flexibility during the season.

 The #Sixers are trying to acquire Eric Gordon and using Matisse Thybulle as an asset, even attempting to get a third team to participate, according to multiple league sources.
 The Portland Trail Blazers are willing to make a straight-up deal for Thybulle, sources says.— Keith Pompey (@PompeyOnSixers) June 23, 2022

+But if they carve out enough room under the apron for the non-taxpayer MLE, I wrote about six guys who might be of interest in that price range (via @ForbesSports): https://t.co/OxmxGYdvLY

+The team has also been connected to Eric Gordon recently, if they could tempt the Rockets into taking Harris to mentor their young core.

 Plenty of ways this can shake out.
-Few things seem likely.
-But the idea of a Harden-Tucker reunion in Philadelphia definitely might have legs despite De’Anthony acquisition making it a little trickier.
+Few of the rumors we’re hearing seem imminent.
+But the idea of a Harden-Tucker reunion in Philadelphia definitely has the most smoke around it, despite the De’Anthony Melton acquisition making it a all trickier to swing.

 Loading comments...